yasinozturk3580/ansible-practice1/README.md

 # create files in class1
 touch  yum.yml
-# run this commands for playbook
+# run this command for playbook
 ansible-playbook  yum.yml
 # systemctl status httpd
 run this command check the task in vm1 .if it works